jasonwhite/button/README.md

 ## Other Build Systems

-The design of Brilliant Build learns from the successes and failures of many other build systems.
+The design of Button learns from the successes and failures of many other build systems.
 In no particular order, these include:

  * [Tup](http://gittup.org/tup/)
  * [Ninja](https://martine.github.io/ninja/)